DarThunder/iDar-CryptoLib/README.md

 3. Submit a pull request with a clear description.

 ## License
-This project is licensed under the GPL License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.